justin-roche/serenade-mode/README.md

 #### serenade-directory

 To manage custom commands, serenade-mode autogenerates javascript stored in the serenade scripts directory.
-The location of this directory is specfied by serenade directory with the default value:
+The location of this directory is specfied by serenade-directory with the default value:
 ```elisp
 "~/.serenade/scripts/"
 ```

 #### serenade-sync-on-start

-This variable specifies whether the autogeneration of cutom javascript
+This variable specifies whether the autogeneration of custom javascript should happen each time the mode is started.
+Deault is true

 #### serenade-evil

+This specifies whether certain buffer editing commands integrate with evil or default Emacs editing commands.
+Default is nil.

 ####  serenade-prompt-for-application-start

-#### serenade-enable-double-line-numbers

 #### serenade-helm-M-x

 ### Hooks

 #### serenade-double-line-numbers-on/serenade-double-line-numbers-on

+For voice coding it can be useful to display both relative and absolute line numbers simultaneously.
+Associated hooks are provided to allow customization of this operation.
+In Spacemacs with relative line numbers on it can be accomplished with:

 ```elisp
 (defun serenade--double-line-numbers-on ()